Toufool/AutoSplit/README.md

 ### Custom Split Image Settings
 - Each split image can have different thresholds, pause times, and can be flagged.
 - These settings are handled in the image's filename.
 - Custom thresholds are place between parenthesis `()` in the filename and the custom thresholds checkbox must be checked.
-All images must have a custom threshold if the box is checked
+All images must have a custom threshold if the box is checked.
 - Custom pause times are placed between square brackets `[]` in the filename and the custom pause times checkbox must be checked.
 All images must have a custom threshold if the box is checked.
 - Flags are placed between curly brackets `{}` in the filename.
 Multiple flags are placed in the same set of curly brackets.
 Current available flags:
   - {d} dummy split image.
 When matched, it moves to the next image without hitting your split hokey.